 Following a comprehensive evaluation, the IEP Team reviews the data and determines whether the student requires a significantly modified curriculum and extensive, direct individualized instruction in academic and adaptive skills.
-If the team concludes that these supports are necessary for the student to make meaningful progress in the grade-and age-appropriate curriculum, the school-based Case Manager and or the OSD Citywide Assessment Team (CAT) Case Manager submit a School Assignment Request (SAR) in Student Services Management (SSM).
+While Cluster Programs are designed to serve students with significant and complex needs, it is important to note that students with low-incidence disabilities are not always educated in a Cluster Program.
+Placement decisions are determined by each student's IEP team, based on individual strengths, needs, and the least restrictive environment (LRE) requirements.
+If the team concludes that these supports are necessary for the student to make meaningful progress in the grade- and age-appropriate curriculum, the school-based Case Manager and or the OSD Citywide Assessment Team (CAT) Case Manager submit a School Assignment Request (SAR) in Student Services Management (SSM).
 The School Assignment Team has up to 10 school days to identify a school closest to the student's home, with the recommended program that can provide the supports and services in the IEP.